cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 ---

-## ✅ PHASE 3.3: DOCUMENTATION REVIEW EN CÓDIGO (COMPLETED)
+## ✅ PHASE 3.3: DOCUMENTATION REVIEW EN CODE (COMPLETED)

 **Status:** ✅ **COMPLETED**

 ### **Issues identified and fixed:**

-1. **Funciones without documentación roxygen2:**
+1. **functions without DOCUMENTATION roxygen2:**
    - ❌ `validate_output_file()` in `scripts/utils/functions_common.R` DID NOT have roxygen2 documentation
    - ❌ `detect_group_names_from_table()` in `scripts/step2/02_volcano_plots.R` DID NOT have roxygen2 documentation
    - ❌ `detect_group_names_from_table()` in `scripts/step2/03_effect_size_analysis.R` DID NOT have roxygen2 documentation
    - ❌ `detect_group_mean_columns()` in `scripts/step2/04_generate_summary_tables.R` DID NOT have roxygen2 documentation
-   - ✅ Added documentación roxygen2 complete to all the funciones helper:
+   - ✅ Added DOCUMENTATION roxygen2 complete to all the functions helper:
      - Description of purpose and behavior
      - Parameters documented with `@param`
      - Return values documented with `@return`